gvcallen/parax/docs/index.md

 ## Overview

-**Parax** aims to provide a foundation for **parametric modeling**, with focus on library like [Equinox](https://github.com/patrick-kidger/equinox).
-"Parametric modeling" means modeling with focus on the concept of a parameter as an *array with metadata*.
-This includes parameterizations, constraints, units and more.
-Note that although the features in this library are strictly *opt-in* (i.e. they can be used alongside existing PyTree models), Parax also aims to be a foundation for frameworks to be built on top of, and therefore several handy tools are provided to make this more accessible.
+**Parax** aims to provide a foundation for **parametric modeling**, with focus on libraries such as [Equinox](https://github.com/patrick-kidger/equinox).

+"Parametric modeling" means modeling with a focus on the concept of a *parameter as an array with metadata*.
+This means supporting parameterizations, constraints, units, etc.

 The design was motivated by several others libraries, including [Flax](https://github.com/google/flax), [paramax](https://github.com/danielward27/paramax), and [PyTorch](https://github.com/pytorch/pytorch).

 ## Example 1: Constrained Parameters

-While `parax.Param` simply represents a JAX array with metadata, `parax.Constrained` also caters for built-in *constraints*.
+`parax.Param` represents a simple JAX array with metadata, while `parax.Constrained` also caters for built-in *constraints*.
 Both classes override `parax.AbstractVariable`, providing array-like behaviour via `__jax_array__`.

-The example below demonstrates defining a constrained parameter, and then using it in a JAX expression.
+The example below demonstrates defining a `parax.Constrained` parameter and then using it in a JAX expression.

 ```python
 import jax.numpy as jnp